arneke/fetchstores/README.md

 # fetchstores
-Fetch stores - using GC Functions
+Fetch stores - with Google Cloud Functions wrapper

+See
-See examples/ for CSV (UTF-8) and corresponding XLSX
+* `examples/` for CSV (UTF-8) and corresponding XLSX
+* https://cloud.google.com/functions/docs/emulator , just call the URL to fetch to CSV